ShifanaPalya/TextSummarizer/README.md

 # TextSummarizer
-An AI powered text summarizer application to summarize long piece of text to user desired length summaries.
+An AI powered text summarizer application to summarize long piece of text to user desired length summaries and user preferred language.
+User can choose from English or French to get the summaries in their preferred language.
 3 modes are provided to the user to choose the length in which the summary is needed, which are:

 1. Short - Summarizes the input text in 50 words